nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-scale:** Pertaining to the scale at which dosing occurs in nanodosing practices.

-### Expanded Definition and Usage\nNanodosing represents a paradigm shift in how therapeutic agents are delivered and utilized within the human body, emphasizing efficacy and safety through extremely small, targeted doses.
+### Expanded Definition and Usage:
+Nanodosing represents a paradigm shift in how therapeutic agents are delivered and utilized within the human body, emphasizing efficacy and safety through extremely small, targeted doses.
 This technique is particularly valuable in the treatment of complex diseases where precise drug action is necessary to avoid toxicity and enhance treatment outcomes.
 By using nanodosing, healthcare providers can significantly increase the effectiveness of drugs, particularly in cancer therapy, where targeted delivery can directly disrupt tumor cell functions without harming surrounding healthy tissues.